amemske/react-ecommerce/README.md

-# react-ecommerce
+# React Ecommerce App
-ecommerce site using react and node
+This web application demonstrates the use of React to build ecommerce site using react and node